The 3D index and Dehn filling: The Gang-Yonekura formula

 To assist with navigating the structure of the proof of Theorem~\ref{thm:main}, we include the following outline.
 We begin by introducing a definition of the relative index for ideal triangulations with exposed boundary (Definition~\ref{def:relative_index}).
 In Section~\ref{sec:gluing_formula}, we develop a gluing formula for relative indices, which enables us to formulate a relative version of the Gang-Yonekura formula (Proposition~\ref{prop:gang_cusp}).
 The key idea is to compare the effect on the relative index of modifying the layered solid torus versus altering the filling curve for a standard cusp.

-The proof proceeds via induction on the length of the continued fraction expansion of the slope.
+The proof proceeds via induction on the number of tetrahedra in the added layered solid torus.
 The inductive step (Proposition~\ref{prop:inductive_step}) follows from an application of the pentagon identity (equation~\ref{eqn:pentagon_identity}).
 The base case, treated in Section~\ref{ssec:initial_cusp_formula}, is significantly more involved and requires new techniques drawn from the meromorphic extension of the $3$D index~\cite{garoufalidis2019meromorphic} and the theory of $q$-hypergeometric functions, as detailed in Section~\ref{sec:proof}.

-\section{A gluing formula for the $3$D index}
+\section{A gluing formula for the 3D index}

 Let $\tri$ be an ideal triangulation of $M$ and $\tri_0$ be a union of triangles in the $ 2$-skeleton of $\tri$, splitting $\tri$ into ideal triangulations $\tri_1,\tri_2$ of submanifolds $M_1, M_2$ respectively, as in Figure~\ref{fig:splitting}.
 (Note that $\tri_1$ and $\tri_2$ have exposed boundary, but with only ideal vertices.)